Towards Fair and Efficient Public Transportation: A Bus Stop Model: Efficiency

 In this section, we show that efficient solutions, i.e., solutions of minimum total cost, can be computed in polynomial time.
 Our algorithm extends to a more general version of our model, where agents' terminals need not be contained in $V$.

 Our algorithm is based on a dynamic program, which iteratively considers adding new stops to the solution.
 Capturing our problem by a dynamic program is challenging, because each agent's cost depends on the placement of \emph{two} stops.
 The crucial observation that enables us to circumvent this difficulty is that, to perform cost \emph{updates} in the dynamic program, it suffices to know the rightmost stop in the current solution.
-This idea is formalized by \Cref{lem:update}.
-All missing proofs from this section can be found in \Cref{app:missing:eff}.
+The relevant computation is captured in \Cref{lem:update}, which addresses the change in cost resulting from the addition of an extra bus stop.
+All missing and full proofs from this section can be found in \Cref{app:missing:eff}.

 \begin{restatable}{lemma}{updateLemma} Let $\alpha \in [0,1]$ and let $\ins = \langle N,V,b, (\theta_i)_{i\in N}\rangle$ be an instance of the \bst{} problem.
 Let $S\subseteq V$, and $h = \max S$.
 Then for each $k\in V$ with $k > h$ the quantity $c(S) - c(S\cup \{k\})$ is a function of $h$ and $k$ that can be computed in time $O(1)$. \end{restatable}